krruzic/Reader-YC/README.md

 Get the main hackernews pages (top, ask HN, new)

 ###Current Issues:
+Sometimes the main page (top posts) doesn't load, and I'm not too sure why.
 Does not handle a lack of internet connectivity.
 At all.

 ###Coming Feature roadmap (dates are really guesses):